-The average starting salary for 2014 was $45,473 per year for college grads, up 1.2% from the previous year, according to the National Association of Colleges and Employers.4 But starting salaries vary significantly by career.
+The average starting salary for 2015 was $50,219 per year for college grads, according to the National Association of Colleges and Employers.2 But starting salaries vary significantly by career.
 For some of the fastest-growing and highest-paying professions, see the graphic below.

 For a sense of how much debt your child may be able to afford, based on majors and expected salaries, consider the chart below.